Violence Is a Culture Problem, Not a ‘Gun Problem’

-Violence is a cultural problem, not a "gun problem," and until Democrats reverse their policies which have devastated American families and communities, violence will continue to rule the day.
+Until Democrats reverse their statist policies that have devastated American families and communities, violence will continue to rule the day.

 “Without religion, I believe that learning does real mischief to the morals and principles of mankind.” —Benjamin Rush (1783)